 Drive north out of Vancouver and you’ll encounter the Sea to Sky Highway, a road that winds all the way up into the Rocky Mountains.
 Follow the road for around 45 minutes and you’ll get to the Sea to Sky Gondola in Squamish.
 If you’re interested in breathtaking views and natural beauty (who isn’t?) then hop in.

-At $45 for a 20 minute round trip, the gondola isn’t the most budget-friendly activity, but there are two reasons why it’s worth forking out.
+At $45 for a day pass, the gondola isn’t the most budget-friendly activity, but there are two reasons why it’s worth forking out.
 First, you get front row views of the Howe Sound, a network of beautiful fjords—think mirror-like water flanked by rugged green slopes.

 Second, once you reach the top of the gondola, you can spend all day exploring the nature trails through the Stawamus Chief Provincial Park.
 The Panorama Trail is a popular one since it’s just over a mile long and has several viewpoints that look out over the Fjords.